GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 ### AIDL

-To notify the merchant about new changes use the `PaymentDetailsUpdateService` service declared in Chrome’s AndroidManifest.xml.
+To notify the merchant about new changes use the `PaymentDetailsUpdateService` service declared in Chrome's AndroidManifest.xml.
 To use this service create two AIDL files with the following content:

 {% Label %}app/src/main/aidl/org/chromium/components/payments/IPaymentDetailsUpdateService{% endLabel %}